Μῆνιν ἄειδε, θεά, Πηληϊάδεω Ἀχιλῆος

 Just as Helen's face launched a thousand ships, this opening line of the Iliad launches its readers into a world both distant and familiar: the world of the Trojan War and its aftermath, as portrayed by Homer.
 The St. John's College Greek Institute aims to guide its participants on a journey deep into Homer's world, first by developing proficiency in Homeric Greek, and then by applying our newly developed proficiency to a study in Greek of the Iliad and its enduring themes.

 The first four weeks of the class will be an accelerated course in Homeric Greek for beginners, including students who have not previously studied Greek.
 This part of the course will consist of grammar lessons, extensive drilling and exercises, and quizzes and examinations.
-There will also be an opportunity to experience an auditory approach to complement more customary ways of learning an ancient language - an emphasis that especially makes sense for a poem that traditionally was sung, as its opening line suggests.
-Within the first week, we will also begin translating actual selections from the Iliad, with the selections increasing in frequency, size and difficulty as the course advances.
+There will also be opportunities for students interested in auditory approaches that complement more customary ways of learning an ancient language - an emphasis that especially makes sense for a poem that was traditionally sung, as its opening line suggests.
+By the start of the second week, we will also begin translating actual selections from the Iliad, with the selections increasing in frequency, size and difficulty as the course advances.

-After acquiring the rudiments of Homeric Greek, we will spend the second half of the class mainly on careful reading of the Iliad.
+After acquiring the rudiments of Homeric Greek, we will spend the second half of the class mainly on a careful reading of selections from the Iliad and the Odyssey.
 As we translate the text and continue to develop our proficiency with Homer's language, we will use seminar-style discussions to explore in greater depth the Iliad's literary and philosophical qualities.
-Thus, the hard work we do with Homer's language will be increasingly rewarded by primary access to the treasures of the Iliad itself.
+Thus, the hard work we do with Homer's language will be increasingly rewarded by primary access to the treasures of his poetry itself.
 By the end of the class, successful students will have acquired a solid foundation in ancient Greek, equivalent to at least one year's college-level study.
 This will constitute excellent preparation for both graduate school comprehensive exams and future reading in the original of other ancient Greek authors.

 Days and Times: Monday through Friday: 9:00 am to 12:00 pm and 1:30 pm to 3:00 pm.
 These times are subject to minor changes.
-Wednesdays will be a half day to allow for extra study time.
+Wednesdays will be a half day to allow for extra study time, as well as to provide an opportunity to attend the college lecture series, for those interested.
 In addition to the approximately 25 hours of class-time per week, students should plan on an equivalent amount of preparation-time outside of class, memorizing vocabulary and paradigms and working on translation exercises.

 NOTE: Participants are asked to review English syntax and memorize the Greek alphabet before the first day of class.
 They are also encouraged to read Book One of the Iliad in translation before their arrival.
 Other preliminary study material and exercises may be sent out prior to the start of the course.

 Yes, but there is limited availability.
 If you are interested in living on-campus, let us know as soon as possible.
 Living on-campus is a great way to ensure that you devote adequate time and energy to the demands of the Greek Institute.
 Because the dormitories do not have kitchens, our housing package includes a meal plan.
-Depending on the meal plan you select, the housing total will be $2650.50-$3063.38.
-Keep in mind that these amounts are still subject to minor changes.
+Depending on the meal plan you select, the estimated housing total will be $2650.50-$3063.38.
+Please note that these values are still subject to minor changes.

 The Greek Institute is currently not-for-credit and so at this time financial aid is not available.